asurionlabs/ava/README.md

 - Feature Flag - deploy features silently, turn them on when ready to launch
 - A/B Framework - simultaneously experiment with two or more dialog sub-flows, to determine which best meets your metrics

+# More Info

+Contact saurav.chatterjee@asurion.com or michael.ballou@asurion.com if you have questions.